• Skip to main content

 Collage from left to right: Browned beef with onions, garlic, tomato paste and sofrito added.
 Right: onions are soft and pastes are fully incorporated into meat.

-• Step 4: Add onions and let sweat for a minute.
+• Step 4: Add onions and let them sweat for a minute.
 Follow with garlic paste or adobo, sofrito, and tomato paste.
-Cook for about 5-7 minutes.
-Until onions are translucent and sofrito, garlic, and tomato paste are well distributed.
+Cook for about 5-7 minutes, until the onions are translucent and the sofrito, garlic, and tomato paste are well distributed.

 Collage from right to left; seasoning beef with adobo, paprika, and olives.
 Broth was added to create a sauce.